uccser/cs-unplugged/docs/source/author/topics.rst

         - ``learning-outcomes:`` A list of keys corresponding to learning outcomes.

-        - ``curriculum-areas:`` A list of keys corresponding to other curriculum areas that this lesson could be taught in.

         - ``generated-resources:`` A list of generated CSU resources connected to this lesson.